Julia Tutwiler College of Education

 Admission to and retention in the non-teaching programs are consistent with the general policies for admission and retention for UWA.

 - ADMISSION TO THE TEACHER EDUCATION PROGRAM

 Admission to the University and to the College of Education does not constitute acceptance into the Teacher Education Program.
 Every student who wishes to prepare for teaching is required to submit a written application for admission to the Teacher Education Program.
-This application should be filed with the Dean of the College of Education during pre-registration or regular registration of the semester following the completion of approximately sixty semester hours of college credit.
+This application should be completed in ED 300, Introduction to Teaching and Learning.
 This procedure should be followed even though the student has not completed all required courses in general education.
 A student may be admitted to the Teacher Education Program under the following provisions:

 - Applicants must be in good academic and disciplinary standing.